lisitsyn/tapkee/README.md

 The library is distributed under permissive
 [BSD 3-clause license](https://github.com/lisitsyn/tapkee/tree/master/include/LICENSE)
 (except a few rather optional parts that are distributed under other open sources licenses, see Licensing section of this document).
+If you use this software in any publication we would be happy if you cite the following paper:

+	Sergey Lisitsyn and Christian Widmer and Fernando J. Iglesias Garcia.
+Tapkee: An Efficient Dimension Reduction Library.
+Journal of Machine Learning Research, 14: 2355-2359, 2013.

 To get started with dimension reduction you may try the [borsch script](https://github.com/lisitsyn/tapkee/tree/master/examples/borsch/borsch.py)